Securing powers and resources

 Sheffield City Region has a proud track record of working to secure economic growth.
 Through our strong public-private partnership we have secured local control over a range of previously national funds and secured some freedoms and flexibility on previously nationally run projects, particularly those focusing on skills and infrastructure to enable us to try and do things differently.
 The results of this approach are bearing fruit.

 We firmly believe that it is only through locally developed solutions that we can genuinely transform our economy into one that drives national economic growth.
 Much has been achieved to date, yet we are committed to continuing to secure the powers and resources from national government to enable us to go further.

-In October 2015, local politicians and business leaders secured an in-principle deal with the Chancellor to transfer national powers and control over funding from national Government to the Sheffield City Region – as well as securing a massive £900 million additional cash boost over the next thirty years to deliver major regeneration, infrastructure and business growth schemes.
+In October 2015, local politicians and business leaders agreed a deal with the Government to transfer national powers and control over funding from national Government to the Sheffield City Region alongside the creation of a new metro-mayor for the city region.
+This mew Mayor, working with the council leaders from across the city region will benefit from access to a £900 million additional cash boost over the next thirty years to deliver major regeneration, infrastructure and business growth schemes.

 The deal covers a range of themes including transport, skills, creating new jobs, inward investment and support to help local businesses export as well as committing to working with Government on new ways to incentivise local growth.

 For more information please download the Deal document: SCR-Devolution-Agreement-2015